FUSION™ FLOW DRILL

 Drill Tips

-The Fusion Flow Drill is part of Week 12 in the Fusion Targets 12 Week Pistol Program.
+The Fusion Flow Drill is featured in week 9 of the Fusion Targets™ 12 Week Pistol Program.
 It ties together the core skills you have been developing and tests your ability to stay mentally and visually engaged through a complete shooting sequence.

 If you are ready to train in a way that actually builds carryover, the full program is waiting.